Chicago metropolitan area

-The Chicago metropolitan area, also called Chicagoland, is the largest metropolitan statistical area in the U.S. state of Illinois and in the Midwest.
-Encompassing 10,286 square mi (28,120 km^{2}), the metropolitan area contains the City of Chicago along with its surrounding suburbs, satellite cities, and hinterland, spanning 13 counties across northeast Illinois and northwest Indiana.
-The MSA had a 2020 census population of 9,618,502, and the combined statistical area, which spans 19 counties and extends into southeast Wisconsin, had a population of nearly 10 million.
+The Chicago metropolitan area, also known as Chicagoland, is the largest metropolitan area in the U.S. state of Illinois and in the Midwest.
+The metropolitan area contains the City of Chicago along with its surrounding suburbs, satellite cities, and hinterland, spanning 13 counties across northeast Illinois and northwest Indiana.
+The MSA had a 2020 census population of 9,618,502, and the combined statistical area, which spans 19 counties, had a population of nearly 10 million.
 The Chicago area is the third-largest metropolitan area in the United States, the fourth-largest in North America (after Mexico City, New York City, and Los Angeles), and the largest in the Great Lakes megalopolis.
 Its urban area is the 50th-largest in the world.

 According to the 2020 census, Chicagoland's population is approaching 10 million.
-The metropolitan area has seen a substantial increase of Latin American residents on top of its already large Latino population, and the Asian American population also increased.
+In recent decades, the metropolitan area has seen a substantial increase of Latin American residents on top of its already large Latino population, and the Asian American population also increased.
 The metro area has a large number of White, Black, Latino, Asian, and Arab American residents, and also has Native American residents.
 The Chicago metropolitan area has about 3 percent of the U.S. population.

 Chicagoland has one of the world's largest and most diversified economies.
 With more than six million full and part-time employees, the Chicago metropolitan area is a key factor of the Illinois economy.
 The state has an annual GDP of over $1 trillion, and the Chicago metropolitan area generated an annual gross regional product (GRP) of approximately $700 billion in 2018.
 The region is home to more than 400 major corporate headquarters, including 31 in the Fortune 500, such as McDonald's, United, and Blue Cross Blue Shield.
 With many companies having project engagements in Chicago, the area ranked as the nation's top metropolitan area for corporation relocations and expansions for nine consecutive years, the most consecutive years for any region in the country.
 This metric however only measures project engagements, not real GDP or job growth, areas in which Chicago has substantially underperformed many other major metropolitan areas throughout the country over the past decade.
-There have been numerous high-profile companies — including several Fortune 500 firms — that have departed the city in recent years, such as Boeing, Caterpillar, TTX, Citadel Securities and Tyson, primarily due to unfavorable tax and regulatory conditions, as well as concerns related to crime and overall quality of life.
+Numerous high-profile companies have departed the city in recent years, including Fortune 500 firms such as Boeing, Caterpillar, TTX, Citadel Securities and Tyson, primarily due to unfavorable tax and regulatory conditions, as well as concerns related to crime and overall quality of life.
 According to McDonald's CEO Chris Kempczinski these factors have significantly hindered the company's ability to recruit talent for corporate roles at its Chicago headquarters.